azuniga1/LDS_Temples/README.md

 #### Choropleth Map
-In order to create two maps based on country and US we need to use pandas .groupby() and filter the data by United States
+In order to create two maps based on country and US we need to use pandas .groupby() and filter the data by United States for my analysis.
+You can change this to filter by other countries if this is something of interest.

 ```python
 temples_by_country = temple_data.groupby(['Country'])